PUSHKAR FAIR DATES 2016

 10 November – Pushkar Fair The town, temples and bazaars are becoming more crowded.
 The colourful fairground attracts huge crowds with stalls, street vendors, sideshows and ferris wheels.
 Stadium events continue.

-10 November – Chandrabhaga Fair– This auspicious Ekadashi day is the first night for CAMP BLISS at Chandrabhaga Fair, a popular day for initiating rituals and customs relating to marriage as the ancient walled city of Jhalarapatan begins its week of festivities.
+10 November – Chandrabhaga Fair– This auspicious Ekadashi day is the first night of our 2016 visit to Chandrabhaga Fair, a popular day for initiating rituals and customs relating to marriage as the ancient walled city of Jhalarapatan begins its week of festivities.
 The first groups of camels, cattle and sheep arrive with farmers and villagers from all over the region for the fair.
 See more about Chandrabhaga Fair >

 11 November – Pushkar Fair Great numbers of colourfully-dressed villagers are arriving from all over the region to bathe in the holy lake.
 The fairground is going full swing.
 A craft fair is set up with handicraft stalls.

 Tonight is the last night for CAMP BLISS at Pushkar Fair.

 11 November – Chandrabhaga Fair– At Chandrabhaga Fair, the vast mela ground is seeing more arrivals and animal trading is beginning.
 In the town celebrations are centred around the 1,000 year-old Sun temple.
 Perfect mornings have a sense of the old days with a very traditional scene.
 See more about Chandrabhaga Fair >

 12 November – Pushkar Fair Pilgrims throng the streets of Pushkar and shop in the fairground bazaars as the town prepares for the Kartik Purnima religious festival.
 In the mela stadium competitions and events are in full swing.